Hidden multistate models to study multimorbidity trajectories: Discussion

-In this work, we investigated the use of continuous-time hidden markov models to study transitions between multimorbidity patterns.
-Through a comprehensive simulation study, we demonstrated the potential of these models across various scenarios.
-Additionally, by applying the model to real-world data, we illustrated its practical utility in multimorbidity research.
-The current literature on transitions across multimorbidity patterns primarily relies on discrete time approaches.
-For instance, Roso Llorach, Vetrano et al. \cite{AlbertVetrano} employed discrete-time Hidden Markov models to investigate transitions between multimorbidity clusters in the SNAC K dataset.
-A key distinction from our approach is that their analysis stratified participants by baseline age group, fitting separate discrete time models for each group.
-Although this method captures age related heterogeneity, it prevents the use of age as a continuous timescale and complicates interpretation, as different cluster sets may arise for the same age group at different follow-up times.
-Moreover, their approach does not allow the estimation of covariate effects, limiting the identification of risk profiles associated with different transition patterns.
-Zacarias Pons et al. \cite{zacarias2021multimorbidity} applied Latent Transition Analysis (LTA) \cite{collins2010latent} to self reported multimorbidity data from the SHARE study.
-LTA enables modeling transitions between latent classes and incorporating covariates, but transition probabilities must be re-estimated for each interval, making the method less suitable for datasets with many time points or irregular follow-ups.
-Importantly, in both approaches, right censoring and survival processes cannot be modeled according to survival analysis standards.
 In contrast, the continuous-time framework proposed in this study addresses these limitations and is better suited to complex longitudinal study designs.
-Hidden multistate models naturally handle irregular follow up intervals, time to death and censoring mechanisms, and allow modeling of time varying transition hazards.
+Hidden multistate models naturally handle irregular follow-up intervals, time to death, and censoring mechanisms, and allow modeling of time-varying transition hazards.
 They also enable the estimation of covariate effects on transitions — a key feature for identifying risk factors for progression within multimorbidity trajectories.
 Our simulation served a dual purpose: it enabled both the comparison of different model specifications and the evaluation of the reliability of the proposed framework.
 The results underscored the importance of incorporating the latent nature of the states and a fully time-inhomogeneous baseline hazard.
 In some scenarios, confidence-interval coverage fell below nominal levels.
 This likely reflects limitations of Hessian-based variance estimation, suggesting that bootstrap methods may provide more robust uncertainty quantification.
 Beyond the simulation setting, the application to the SNAC K cohort confirmed that the modeling framework can deliver clinically meaningful insights in real-world epidemiological settings.
 By integrating latent multimorbidity patterns with continuous-time transition modeling, the analysis identified relevant sociodemographic and behavioral factors associated with progression to complex multimorbidity, and highlighted the marked differences in mortality risk between patterns.
 Although we focused on two multimorbidity states—since the aim of this paper is to demonstrate the applicability of the method rather than to provide novel substantive evidence in the context of multimorbidity—the modeling framework is inherently flexible and capable of accommodating more than two states.
 This scalability will be crucial in future epidemiological studies applying this method.
-It is also important to note that this framework relies on two key assumptions.
-First, a well-defined clustering or latent model must be available to ensure that the states represent clinically meaningful and homogeneous multimorbidity patterns.
-Second, the set of states must encompass all relevant patterns that may appear over time.
-Therefore, when using this methodology, it is essential to identify clinically meaningful multimorbidity patterns in a sample that is representative of all age groups of interest.
-This aligns with current recommendations in the multimorbidity trajectory literature \cite{Nagel2024,CalderonLarranaga2025}.